Best Anti-Ransomware 2023: TOP 5 Defenders Against Ransomware

 In choosing our Top 5 we focused on our overall ranking of the best antivirus programs as well as their specific anti-ransomware capabilities.
-Our ranking is based on extensive reviews of all 16 providers from our sample, which in turn, is a reflection of the scores we awarded in the following four categories:
+Our ranking is based on extensive reviews of all 15 providers from our sample, which in turn, reflects their scores in these four categories:

 Installation & Usage

 How long did it take to install the software?
 Is a free version available?
-If so, does it require the input of a payment method to download/use?
+If so, is it necessary to input a payment method to download/use it?
 How much time does it take to get used to the app?
 Is it easy to navigate?
-We answered all of these questions and more at the outset of each review, going through the installation and setup process step by step.
+We answered all of these questions and more to kick off each review, going through the installation and setup process step by step.

 When it comes to intuitive design in antivirus software, Bitdefender is the gold standard.

-All antivirus software should come with a few standard basics, such as scans and real-time protection against malware.
-However, even among the standards, there can be a considerable amount of contrast, such as the ability to customize scans or how thorough the real-time protection is.
-In this category, we looked at each program's core features, as well as what else they offer, from password managers to parental controls.
+All antivirus software should come with a few basics, like scans and real-time protection against malware.
+However, even here, there can be variations, such as the ability to customize scans or real-time protection.
+We looked at each program's core features, as well as what else they offer, from password managers to parental controls.
 In concluding this section, we also examined each provider's mobile app.

 Security & Performance

-We don't evaluate each program's security, since others can do that much better than us, namely, the two independent testing labs we trust, AV-Test ⇱ and AV-Comparatives ⇱.
-These regularly and thoroughly assess nearly all well-known antivirus solutions awarding scores in both security and performance.
+We don't evaluate each program's security, since others can do that much better than us.
+Foremost among them are the two independent testing labs we trust, AV-Test and AV-Comparatives.
+Both regularly and thoroughly assess nearly all well-known antivirus solutions and award security and performance scores.
 How effective software is at protecting against ransomware figures prominently in its security score.

-Some users are DIY types, others prefer to ask professionals.
-As such, antivirus developers should cater to both, by providing a comprehensive help center loaded with tutorials, FAQs, step-by-step guides, and other content for the first group, while also offering multiple and easy-to-find means for getting in touch with their support staff for the second.
+Some users are DIY types, others prefer to ask pros.
+Antivirus developers should cater to both and provide a comprehensive help center loaded with tutorials, FAQs, step-by-step guides, and other content for the first group.
+For the second, multiple and easy-to-find ways to contact their support staff are necessary.
 At the very least, this should include an email/support ticket, and ideally, a live chat and/or hotline.

 Kaspersky combines a well-stocked help center with multiple channels for reaching out to the developer's support staff.

-Unfortunately, ransomware looks here to stay.
-Digital extortion will continue, and according to experts, likely grow, owing to both the ease at which susceptible users can be found as well as the practice's lucrativeness.
+Unfortunately, ransomware is here to stay.
+Digital extortion will continue, and according to experts, likely grow, since it's easy and profitable.
 For that reason, it's more important than ever to protect yourself against ransomware attacks.
-Browsing or surfing behavior, how often you install updates for your operating system and software, and your tendency to open emails from people you don't know all play an important role in making you either more or less prone to cyber extortion viruses.
+Browsing or surfing behavior, how often you install updates for your operating system and software, and your tendency to open emails from people you don't know all impact your vulnerability.

-Ransomware is a type of malware that encrypts files, folders, or even entire systems, demanding a monetary payoff from their owner for the decryption key.
-The first ransomware attacks date back to the 1980s, however, today, these nefarious attacks are responsible for billions of dollars in damage.
+Ransomware is a type of malware that encrypts files, folders, or even entire operating systems, demanding a monetary payoff from their owner for the decryption key.
+The first ransomware attacks date back to the 1980s, however, today, these are responsible for billions of dollars in damage.

-As is the case with all types of malware: Exercise caution.
-Concretely, this means regularly updating software and your operating system, not opening emails or downloading attachments from people you don't know, and frequently creating external backups, for example, on the cloud.
+As with all types of malware: Exercise caution.
+Regularly update software and your operating system, don't open emails or download attachments from strangers, and create external backups, for example, on the cloud.
 Beyond that, you can bolster your digital defense with a solid antivirus program, since nearly all of these come equipped with anti-ransomware tools.

-Antivirus programs offer a range of different decryption tools that you can use to attempt to restore files that have been encrypted against your will.
-Should you have a recent Windows backup, you can also simply reload it.
+Antivirus programs offer a range of different decryption tools that you can use to restore files that have been encrypted against your will.
+Should you have a recent Windows backup, you can also simply restore your system from it.
 One thing is certain though: Don't ever pay the ransom.
 In our guide to combating ransomware, you can find out everything else you need to know to remove this type of malware.